5 Tips to Support Kids with Autism This Chinese New Year

 How to Prepare Your Child with Autism for Chinese New Year

-Since Chinese New Year often disrupts regular routines, which can be challenging for children with ASD, consider creating a visual calendar to outline the events.
-However, stay flexible and allow time for breaks or quiet moments so your child can recharge if things become overwhelming.
+Since Chinese New Year often disrupts regular routines, which can be particularly challenging for children with autism, creating a visual calendar to outline upcoming events can provide clarity and reassurance.
+However, it’s important to remain flexible and allow for breaks or quiet moments if your child feels overwhelmed.
+Giving them time to recharge can make the celebrations more manageable and enjoyable for everyone.

 cny